 Star House opened in October 2006 as part of a federally-funded research project of The Ohio State University (OSU), designed to uncover best practices for meeting the unique needs of street-living 14- to 24-year-olds.
-As the first drop-in center for youth experiencing homelessness in Central Ohio, our center is the bridge between the streets and more traditional and intensive services.
+As the first drop-in center for youth experiencing homelessness in Central Ohio, our center was the bridge between the streets and more traditional, intensive services.
 In our first year, we served 250 individual youth at our drop-in center, which was located on OSU campus.

-Today, Star House continues to operate the only drop-in center in Central Ohio for youth who are living without a permanent place to call home—as well as the only drop-in in the nation with continuous, onsite best practices research.
-In 2019, more than 1,300 individuals and their children were served.
+Today, Star House continues to operate the only 24/7 drop-in center in Central Ohio for youth who are living without a permanent place to call home—as well as the only drop-in center in the nation that hosts continuous, onsite best practices research.
+Star House serves more than 1,000 individual young people experiencing homelessness in a year's time.

 Star House's current 14,000-square-foot Drop-in Center--the nation's only drop-in center that hosts continuous, best practice research.